 - Upflow shall deploy the appropriate technical and organisational measures to guarantee the security and integrity of the Debtors’ Data, to back-up this data regularly and to restore this data in the event of any physical or technical incident.
-Upflow will also ensure that the persons authorised to process the Debtors’ Data are subject to an obligation to guarantee its privacy and confidentiality.
-Among other things, Upflow agrees not to use other processors without the Client’s prior written authorisation.
+Upflow will also ensure that the persons authorized to process the Debtors’ Data are subject to an obligation to guarantee their privacy and confidentiality.
+Among other things, Upflow agrees not to use other processors without the Client’s prior written authorization.

 Supply of information: